cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

-This document explains how to configure Cilium's Local Redirect Policy, that enables pod traffic destined to an IP address and port/protocol tuple or Kubernetes service to be redirected locally to a backend pod within a node.
+This document explains how to configure Cilium's Local Redirect Policy, that enables pod traffic destined to an IP address and port/protocol tuple or Kubernetes service to be redirected locally to backend pod(s) within a node, using eBPF.
+The namespace of backend pod(s) need to match with that of the policy.
 The CiliumLocalRedirectPolicy is configured as a ``CustomResourceDefinition``.

 There are two types of Local Redirect Policies supported.
 When traffic for a